TYPE: A short Wangden ‘runner’ from south central Tibet

 CIRCA: 1800’s / 19th C.

-Note in this piece the intriguing asymmetric design of the red ‘ladder’ – or antenna-like T-symbol – at either end, i.e. how the ‘ladder’s’ upper-most red rung is ‘closed’ across the top (in main photo), yet ‘open’ across the bottom.
-This is not a repair or pile reweave, as can be determined by the two top and bottom close-up comparison photos – where the white dots show the exact same location top and bottom.
+Of note in this piece is the intriguing asymmetric design of the red ‘ladder’ – or antenna-like T-symbol – at either end, i.e. how the ‘ladder’s’ upper-most red rung is ‘closed’ across the top (in main photo), yet ‘open’ across the bottom, as this ‘ladder’ design is habitually shown closed at both ends (this was the very first example we had seen with the design like this, and only the second example of this feature we have ever seen, i.e. see Plate 2.93, page 224, Tibetan Rugs Vol. 2 – Wangden (Molacek, 2024).
+This is not a repair or pile reweave, as can be determined by the two top and bottom close-up comparison photos – where the white dots show the exact same location top and bottom (bottom images right column).
 As can be seen there is no repair anywhere in those or the adjacent rows of weave in the carpet, the asymmetric red ladder design was intended to be like that.

 SIZE: 2.10m x 0.97m inc fringe